Purpose of the ElizabethBathory.Org project

 The primary intent of the ElizabethBathory.Org project is to use the medium of the Internet to share with others around the world, the beauty and elegance of the recently discovered, and what we firmly believe to be, the original 16th century Elizabeth Bathory portrait.
 Second, to refute the many images of her that claim to be true likenesses of Elizabeth Bathory.
 Third, and over time, add research materials, historical documents and other facts about this most extraordinary woman to educate the interested public about the tragedy of Elizabeth Bathory and the lessons it holds for present-day society.

 We do not care much for the popular legend or myth of Elizabeth Bathory.
 We do not believe that the crimes of which she was accused and convicted of are true.
+As a matter of historical fact, these trials never happened.
 But we do believe that she is a tragic and heroic figure of history.

 Speaking of strange, is it possible, that most of the vast personal property of Elizabeth Bathory has all but vanished from the face of the earth?
 If it is, why then can't it also be possible that, in fact, much of her personal objects do in fact exist but are not known as such by present-day owners?
 Her painting, after all, was recently discovered.
 We do know that many handwritten letters, her last will and testament and most of her former real estate is scattered throughout present day Austria, Slovakia, Hungary and Croatia.
 Undoubtedly, other artifacts are scattered throughout the world like a previously unknown 1580 original portrait of Elizabeth Bathory has come to light in New York of all places!
 This portrait, too, has languished in obscurity since her death in 1614.
 Who knows what future Elizabeth Bathory artifacts will be discovered in the future and what new information they will reveal?